-There is a case of hardship where:

-- (a) Circumstances arise which either make the performance of one party substantially more onerous or have the effect that a presupposition which is implicit in the very nature of the contract ceases to exist, and - (b) these circumstances arise or become known to the parties after the conclusion of the contract and could not reasonably have been taken into account at the time of the conclusion of the contract, and - (c) these circumstances are beyond the control of the parties, and - (d) these circumstances relate to a long-term contract and the performance affected has not yet been rendered.
+- (1) There is a case of hardship where: - /(a) the occurrence of events fundamentally alters the equilibrium of the contract, thereby placing an excessive burden on one party, and/ - (b) this occurrence of events arises or becomes known to the disadvantaged party after the conclusion of the contract and could not reasonably have been taken into account at the time of the conclusion of the contract, and - (c) these circumstances are beyond the control of the disadvantaged party and - (d) these circumstances are not the result of risks assumed by the disadvantaged party. - (2) A party is excluded from invoking a case of hardship in as far as this case arises after the relevant performance has been rendered.